Close Menu

 From the second you pick it up, you can tell this thing is a step up from most rangefinders on the market.

-But after holding the Cobalt Q6, it’s clear this is on another level.
+The Cobalt Q6 M feels like a high-end product.
 The magnesium body means there’s a nice weight to it, and this thing just feels expensive.

 It’s rated at IPX7, so it’s completely waterproof, and the metal touches throughout its design add to the sturdy feel of the device.

-I personally love the black and blue motif the device has, and I think it makes the Q6 one of the best-looking rangefinders on the market.
+I personally love the black and blue motif the device has, and I think it makes the Q6 M one of the best-looking rangefinders on the market.

 When first looking at it, there’s also one other prominent feature that’s impossible to ignore: the dial on the side of the device.